Do You Need a License for Karaoke?

 Yes, you need a license for karaoke in the UK.

-The Copyright, Designs, and Patents Act 1988 state that ‘Copyright in a musical work is infringed by any person who without the license of the owner of the copyright …
+The Copyright, Designs, and Patents Act 1988 states that ‘Copyright in a musical work is infringed by any person who without the license of the owner of the copyright …

 causes the work to be performed in public.